NASDAQ: TLRY

 Our Business

-CC Pharma GmbH (“CC Pharma”) was founded in 1999 and is today one of the leading drug importers in Germany.
-It specializes in the re-importation and parallel importation of European pharmaceuticals, providing the healthcare market with branded medicines in a more cost-effective manner.
-This serves a socially and economically responsible supply of medicines, to which we have been committed for over 25 years.
-We import pharmaceuticals and make them fit for exclusive distribution in the German market.
-By supplying our services as a pharmaceutical importer, we actively contribute to reducing the costs of medicinal products within the scope of healthcare policy.
-CC Pharma also contributes extensively to our medical cannabis business in Germany, providing services relating to packaging, order fulfilment, customer service, warehousing and logistics.
+CC Pharma GmbH (“CC Pharma”) founded in 1999, is one of the leading pharmaceutical importers in Germany.
+For more than 25 years, CC Pharma has specialized in the re-importation and parallel importation of European pharmaceuticals, providing branded medicines to the German healthcare market on a more cost-effective basis.
+Through these activities, CC Pharma supports the socially and economically responsible supply of medicines and contributes to reducing medicinal product costs within the German healthcare system.
+CC Pharma also supports our medical cannabis business in Germany by providing packaging, order fulfillment, customer service, warehousing, and logistics services.

 Our Customers and Product Lines